-Follow me and my ramblings about running, eating, and teaching, as I train for my first-ever marathon in May 2014.
+Follow me and my ramblings about running, eating, and teaching.

 4 weeks ago you got me through a full marathon without walking a single step.
 Why are giving me a hard time with a 4 mile run??
 Pull it together!!!

 (Seriously though… It’s like my brain dug so deep that day that it still has yet to mentally recover even though my body certainly has.
 Annoying!)

 I can’t believe it’s over already.
 I’ve finally accomplished the goal that I’ve worked at for 4+ months.
 It was an amazing day and I want to share it with the world!
 So, prepare yourself for a long read…